About Pitch In

 What else do I need to know before I submit my project?

 All projects must be approved by the appropriate Dean, advisor, or other administrator and have an LTU approved gift account into which funds will be distributed.
-If a group or project does not have an LTU gift account already created, University Advancement and Business Services will determine whether or not the project/group qualifies for its own LTU gift account.
+If a group or project does not have an LTU gift account already created, Philanthropy and Alumni Engagement and Business Services will determine whether or not the project/group qualifies for its own LTU gift account.
 When appropriate, funds may be dispersed to a departmental account.
 A holding account CANNOT be used.